 # Functions

-Functions are used in Bases to manipulate data from Properties in filters and formulas.
+Functions are used in Bases to manipulate data from properties in filters and formulas.
 See the bases syntax reference to learn more about how you can use functions.

 Aside from Global functions, most functions depend on the type of value you want to modify: